 - Place the floor tray inside the workstation chamber.
-Ensure that the floor tray is correctly sat on the floor tray pillars. - Reinstall any equipment removed from the workstation chambers. - Reinstall the storage racks. - Replace the waste port lid. - Underneath the workstation chamber, install a new waste port bag - Reinstall the front screens.
-Refer to Section 6.2.3. - Plug the workstation back in at the mains. - Switch the workstation on. - Allow the temperatures to rise to within 2°C of set point in both workstation chambers. - Switch the humidity controls on from the main control menu. - Select the required mode from the main control menu for both workstation chambers. - Cells can be reintroduced to the workstation from the alternative storage facility.
+Ensure that the floor tray is correctly sat on the floor tray pillars. - Reinstall any equipment removed from the workstation chamber. - Reinstall the storage racks. - Replace the waste port lid. - Underneath the workstation chamber, install a new waste port bag - Reinstall the front screen.
+Refer to Section 0. - Plug the workstation back in at the mains. - Switch the workstation on. - Allow the temperatures to rise to within 2°C of set point in the workstation chamber. - Switch the humidity controls on from the main control menu. - Select the required mode from the main control menu for the workstation chamber. - Cells can be reintroduced to the workstation from the alternative storage facility.